swissmanu/mse-thesis/content/content.md

 With the concept of "readiness to hand" as a guiding light, I built a proof of concept implementation for a novel debugging utility to find relief from this problem: Operator log points debug RxJS operators without requiring the engineer to leave Microsoft Visual Studio Code.
 While refining the debugger iteratively, I employed a cognitive walkthrough, a comparative user journey, and a usability test at different stages of development to validate the utility's capability of solving the problem of "ready-to-hand" debugging.

-I documented the results of my research in two research papers: The first paper was published with the proceedings of the ACM REBLS '20 workshop.
-The second report is in review for the technical papers track of the ACM ISSTA '22 conference when writing this thesis.
-Furthermore, I released "RxJS Debugging for Visual Studio Code," the first RxJS-specific debugger that fully integrates with an IDE.
+I documented the results of my research together with Markus Stolze in two research papers: The first paper was published with the proceedings of the ACM REBLS '20 workshop.
+The second report is in review for the technical papers track of the ACM ISSTA '22 conference when publishing this thesis.
+Furthermore, I released "RxJS Debugging for Visual Studio Code," the first RxJS-specific debugger that fully integrates with an IDE at the end of 2021.

+By providing open access to all relevant material (studies, results, papers, source code, and project governance), academical- and practical-oriented future work is encouraged.
+To facilitate potential contributions further, I suggested concrete topics for researchers and engineers likewise in [@sec:future-work].